 - dash of nutmeg

 - Bake until bubbly at 400 degrees in uppermost rack of oven.
 Marcella suggests no longer than 15 minutes.
-I cooked it longer because I had refrigerated overnight before baking.
+If refrigerated, cook longer.

 - Left over spinach lasagna noodles (or make extra) are delicious with just the sauce.